OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

    We recommend that you only start several instances of a simulator when you need it to run at multiple points within the same time step or when the simulator does not support multiple entities.

 Our highly realistic weather model will be based on random values provided by the built-in input simulator.
-In our example, we will assume that all PV systems are close enough together that they are governed by the same weather.
+Furthermore, we will assume that all PV systems are close enough together to be governed by the same weather.
 We therefore only need one weather entity, which we create by calling

 .. literalinclude:: code/scenario_1.py